+Step by step instructions on how to play Tiny Towns Board Game.
 Tiny Towns is an infant in the board game world just coming out in 2019.
 That hasn’t stopped it from already amassing a large and passionate following.
+And we hope to help, teaching how to play Tiny Towns is easy.
 This puzzle/strategy game is a little bit Tetris with a little bit of Catan all encased in charming pieces and artwork.
 You can play with 1 – 6 people and games last about 40 – 60 minutes.
-This is how to play Tiny Towns board game.
+This is our definitive guide to how to play Tiny Towns.

 Every player gets a 4×4 grid (16 spaces) that represents their “tiny town”.
 The key is to build different buildings to get victory points using strategically placed resource cubes.
 Every game there are communal building cards put in the middle as guides for what to build.
 To build, it will show you an interesting configuration you need to make with resources.
 Each turn, a player calls out one of the five resources, everyone gets those resources and tries to fill in their grid to get to one of the various combinations.